ANZAC Day learning ideas

 - express emotions through art; represent the red poppy symbol; do still life drawings with actual red poppies.

-The role of animals in WWI
+The role of animals in WWI (English version)

 Animals played a part in World War I. It's difficult to think about animals being involved in World War I but many were.